Asura's Wrath Review: So Much Wrath

 - Massive scale and impressive presentation

-- Very few game like this on the market
+- Very few games like this

-- Too little player interaction
+- Little player interaction

-- DLC ending
+- Short with a DLC ending

 - Shallow and repetitive combat system